CybercentreCanada/assemblyline-service-ancestry/README.md

 The signatures run on temporary information that the Assemblyline Dispatcher passes to the service.
 As such, for the time being, we've decided to format the data as pairs that include the filetype and it's relation to the parent file, if any, joined by `|`.

-For example: A file zip file that has an embedded PE with a RSA certificate will look like:
+For example: A OneNote file that has an embedded PE with a RSA certificate will look like:
 `document/office/onenote,ROOT|executable/windows/pe64,EXTRACTED|certificate/rsa,EXTRACTED`

 ## Image variants and tags